 - Make time to speak to everyone in your group every day

 The weekend is a great opportunity for you to be really intentional about the discipleship journey your young people are going on.
 It is a great time to build friendships and develop purposeful relationships.
 Take the opportunities as they come up. use the group time slots in the programme to have group discussions.
 Lay on hot chocolate and cake for young people before bed in the evening.
 Think about how you can follow up from May Camp when you get back home.
 May Camp can be a great catalyst to anything from a good conversation to the start of a life long relationship with Jesus.
 The hard part starts when you get home, continuing to nurture and encourage these young people.

 Please remember the part that you as a group leader need to play in the Health and Safety of the event.
 It is the responsibility of the group leader to ensure that at least one adult in the group has a current First Aid Certificate and it is their responsibility to deal with all MINOR injuries in the first instance.
-All groups must have a complete first aid kit and record any treatment in the space provided on the reverse side of the Health Consent form.
+All groups must have a complete first aid kit and injury recording book.